Best Red Dwarf episodes: 10 must-see Red Dwarf classics

 The most memorable stories from three decades in deep space.

-Following a lengthy hiatus between 1999 and 2009, the show found new life – and massive success – courtesy of Dave, and a new feature-length special is set to land in 2020.
+Following a lengthy hiatus between 1999 and 2009, the show found new life – and massive success – courtesy of Dave, and a new feature-length special that landed in 2020.

 - In the mood for more classic watching?
 Discover the best Amazon Prime series to binge-watch right now.